 Yep, you heard it right, he begins.

-At the Dartmouth College debate on Wednesday evening, not one of the three leading Democrat candidates could pledge that all U.S. combat troops will be out of Iraq by the end of his or her first term as president.
+At the Dartmouth College debate on Wednesday evening, not one of the three leading Democrat candidates could pledge that all U.S. combat troops would be out of Iraq by the end of his or her first term as president.

-That's the end of a first term, would be January 2013, which would be five and a half years from now.
+Would be January 2013, which would be five and a half years from now.

 It's very difficult to know what we're going to be inheriting, said Hillary Clinton.